blhcode/Esp-32-homeassitant-thirsty-plant/README.md

 If you are using the batterry Pack,Connect positive to vin and negitave to ground

-If you are using a solar solar panel (Needs To Be Uased With Battery Pack), connect it the same way as done with the batteries
+If batterrys are not in use, you can power it via usb

-put batteries in the battery holder (Use Rechargable batterries If Being Used With Solar Panel)
+put batteries in the battery holder

 Put the esp_32 and batterry holder in the case